ChaosData/ntrdbg/notes.md

-## Message structure
+## Server Message structure

-Each message contanins a header, followed by a variable length data section.
+The client maintains a thread that actively reads messages sent by the server.

+Each of these messages contanins a header, followed by a variable length data section.
 The header of a message is 84 bytes, divided into message metadata, a fixed set of 16 arguments, and a size field specifying the lenght of the data.
 The first 4 bytes of the header are the magic number, `0x12345678`.

 ~~~